gtanev/binary-tree-roll/README.md

-- A complete cycle of CCW roll transformations leading back to the original tree.
+- A complete cycle of CCW roll transformations leading back to the original tree:
 (It can be observer that the number of distinct topologies in the obtained set is 6, while the number of distinct binary trees is 24.)

 <details>